 - If possible, use a manual defibrillator over an AED since the use of the AED can result in prolonged interruptions in chest compressions for rhythm analysis and shock administration.

-CPR is always immediately resumed for 5 cycles between each shock.
+CPR is always immediately resumed for 2 minutes (5 cycles) between each shock.

 Defibrillation and the Shock